-Rachael Thielmam, DVM
+Rachael Thielmann, DVM

 Dr. Rachael Thielmann was born and raised in Goleta, California and attended Texas A&M University for both her undergraduate and veterinary training.
 She moved to Colorado Springs in 2017, following her husband who currently serves in the Air Force.
 While she has always enjoyed emergency medicine, she comes to us with a background in small animal general practice.